Piscine orthoreovirus: PRV and HSMI

-While Norwegian strains of PRV have led to HSMI outbreaks, it's uncertain if HSMI develops as a result of infection with North American strains of PRV as various salmon and trout have been found to have detectable PRV infections despite an apparent absence of HSMI.
+While Norwegian strains of PRV have led to HSMI outbreaks, it is uncertain if HSMI develops as a result of infection with North American strains of PRV as various salmon and trout have been found to have detectable PRV infections despite an apparent absence of HSMI.

 Research in Norway has indicated that injecting tissue from fish exhibiting HSMI into healthy fish leads to HSMI, but this causal relationship seems to be more difficult to demonstrate with PRV variants found off the west coast of Canada.
-So far, only Atlantic Salmon in Norway have had causation proven, while correlation with disease has been found in other cases, but causation has yet to be proven.
-Wild salmon from British Columbia, such as Coho, Chinook and Sockeye are susceptible to infection by PRV, and exhibit similar viral loads to farmed Atlantic salmon, but have not been reported to exhibit symptoms of HSMI.
+So far, only Atlantic salmon in Norway have had causation proven, while correlation with disease has been found in other cases, but causation has yet to be proven.
+Wild salmon from British Columbia, such as coho, Chinook and sockeye are susceptible to infection by PRV, and exhibit similar viral loads to farmed Atlantic salmon, but have not been reported to exhibit symptoms of HSMI, although has been reported to be involved in the development of different diseases in chinook (Oncorhynchus tshawytscha) salmon.